caglarsarikaya/PageTester/Milestones.md

 ### **Task 4: URL Fetcher**
 **4.1** Create `IUrlFetcher` interface
 **4.2** Implement `HttpUrlFetcher` using `HttpClient`
-- Add retry logic (maybe with Polly if needed later)
-- Return status code, and log non-200 responses
+- Return status code, and log all responses also we need the response times

 ---